-Experiment I. 30-min Warm Ischemia
+Experiment I. 30-min warm ischemia

 Rat livers were retrieved after 30-min warm ischemia induced by phrenotomy 5 min after injection of 300 units of heparin sodium, as described previously (21).
-In the control group, grafts were preserved in University of Wisconsin solution (ViaSpan, Astellas Pharma Inc., Tokyo, Japan) at 4°C. In the VSOP-NO group, grafts were treated using VSOP using gaseous NO at 40 ppm, as previously reported (14).
-Briefly, catheter was inserted into the thoracic caval vein, and both the portal and infrahepatic caval veins were clamped with atraumatic clips.
-Small pinpricks were made, which allowed the gaseous oxygen and NO from the catheter to escape during cold storage.
-After 3 hr of cold storage, orthotopic liver transplantation was performed using the DCD grafts and a modified Kamada's method (35).
-Anhepatic time was 14.0±0.3 min in the VSOP-NO group and 14.3 ± 0.2 min in the control group (P=0.38).
+In group-Control, grafts were preserved in University of Wisconsin solution (ViaSpan, Astellas Pharma Inc., Tokyo, Japan) at 4°C. In group-VSOP-NO, grafts were treated by VSOP using gaseous NO at 40 ppm, as previously reported (14).
+Briefly, catheter was inserted into the thoracic caval vein and both the portal and infrahepatic caval veins were clamped with atraumatic clips.
+Small pinpricks were made which allowed the gaseous oxygen and NO from the catheter to escape during cold storage.
+After 3 h of cold storage, orthotopic liver transplantation was performed using the DCD grafts and a modified Kamada's method (35).
+Anhepatic time was 14.0 \pm 0.3 min in group-VSOP-NO and 14.3 \pm 0.2 min in group-Control (P = 0.38).

-Subsequently, 2, 6, 24, and 72 hr after portal reperfusion (n=6 at each time point for each group), serum and liver graft tissue samples were collected prior to euthanasia by exsanguination.
+Subsequently, 2, 6, 24, and 72 h after portal reperfusion (n = 6 at each time point for each group), serum and liver graft tissue samples were collected prior to euthanasia by exsanguination.

-Experiment II-A. 60-min Warm Ischemia: Survival Study
+Experiment II-A. 60-min warm ischemia: survival study

 The lethality of a longer-duration (60-min) warm ischemia model and the effect of VSOP-NO against lethal stress were verified in a series of experiments.
-Rats were divided into the control group and the VSOP-NO group (n=7 each).
+Rats were divided into group-Control and group-VSOP-NO (n = 7 each).
 The 60-min warm ischemia-damaged grafts were transplanted into recipients similar to Experiment I. Survival rate was investigated for 10 days after transplantation.
-To determine histological alterations, necrotic lesions were graded on a 4-point scale as follows: 1=no changes or negligible lesions, affecting 0%-10% of field, 2=mild, affecting 10%-40%, 3=moderate, affecting 40%-70%, and 4=severe, affecting >70%).
+To determine histological alterations, necrotic lesions were graded on a 4-point scale as follows: 1 = no changes or negligible lesions, affecting 0%-10% of field, 2 = mild, affecting 10%-40%, 3 = moderate, affecting 40%-70%, and 4 = severe, affecting >70%).

-Experiment II-B. 60-min Warm Ischemia: Evaluation of Early Injury
+Experiment II-B. 60-min warm ischemia: evaluation of early injury

 The relationship between the results of Experiments I and II-A was confirmed in another series of experiments.
-Control and VSOP-NO (n=6 each) rats underwent the same surgery as animals in Experiment II-A. Liver graft tissues were sampled 2 hr after portal reperfusion.
+Group-Control and group-VSOP-NO (n = 6 each) rats underwent the same surgery as animals in Experiment II-A. Liver graft tissues were sampled 2 h after portal reperfusion.

-Measurement of Liver Enzymes
+Measurement of liver enzymes

-Serum ALT and hyaluronic acid levels were measured using a standard spectrophotometric method using an automated clinical analyzer (JCA-BM9030, JEOL Ltd., Tokyo, Japan).
+Serum ALT and hyaluronic acid levels were measured by a standard spectrophotometric method using an automated clinical analyzer (JCA-BM9030, JEOL Ltd., Tokyo, Japan).